When is Eid?

 “O ye who believe!
 Fasting is prescribed to you as it was prescribed to those before you, that ye may (learn) self-restraint.”

 The literal translation for Eid-ul-Fitr means, “Festival of the Breaking of the Fast,” or, “the Feast of Fast-Breaking”.

 Muslims across the world celebrate Eid to recognise the end of the auspicious month of Ramadan.
 Fasting, both of the body and of the mind, during Ramadan, provides Muslims with the opportunity to feel closer to Allah (SWT) and give thanks for His continued guidance and blessings throughout the year.
 It also recognises the importance of the month in which the Holy Qur’an was first revealed to the Prophet Mohammad (PBUH).

 While fasting during the month of sacrifice is considered a directive outlined in the Holy Qur’an, Eid-ul-Fitr is also considered to be a significant, long-held tradition.
 Although celebrating Eid is not compulsory, doing so provides Muslim communities across the world with a wonderful opportunity to come together and celebrate the joyous occasion with friends, family and loved ones.

 Eid-ul-Fitr is typically celebrated by waking up early, freshening up (ghusl), wearing your best or new clothes and decorating your hands and soles of the feet with henna.
 Muslims then attend their local Mosque to offer salaatul Eid (Eid prayers) in congregation.

-Prior to this prayer, the giving of Zakat-ul-Fitr, also known as fitrana, is prepared to enable those in need around the world to celebrate this special day in the same way.
-It is obligatory to donate the fitrana prior to commencing salaatul-Eid.
+Prior to this prayer, the giving of Zakat-ul-Fitr, also known as fitrana, is prepared to enable those in need around the world to celebrate this special day in the same way as their more fortunate brothers and sisters.
+Fitrana donations must be made prior to commencing salaatul-Eid.